 - 2 teaspoons black peppercorns, coarsely crushed

-- 2 tablespoons ghee or unsalted butter
+- 2 tablespoons ghee or clarified, unsalted butter

 - 3/4 cup beef stock or broth